-< real string vector >
+- . - < real string vector >

 After this keyword the operator is read in the sum over product (SOP) form.
 Each line is expected to contain a real and a vector of strings, seperated by spaces, containing the individual operator terms.
-The input format for the operator terms are described in section A.1 of the appendix.
+The input format for the operator terms are described in sections 12.2 and 12.3.
 Each of the read terms are expected to contain a set of parenthesis with the name of the mode for which the given term applies to.
 The input is read in this way until the next keyword is encountered.